-A midday recess period is provided for all 5th graders during the school day.
+Two recess periods are provided for our students during a full school day.
+During the first quarter of the school year, second graders will have three recess times.
+We feel that a productive learning environment also includes periods of exercise and fresh air.
 All students are expected to go outside during this recess period unless they have a medical reason.
-We request that a note be sent by the student's parent or doctor.
+We request that a note be sent by the student's parent or doctor if the child is needing to stay indoors.
 A doctor's request is needed to have a student remain indoors for more than two days.
 Students will not be taken outdoors in times of extreme cold and during rain or wet snow.

 Appropriate clothing (boots, gloves, hats, snow pants, winter jackets, etc.) must be sent with your child during cold weather.
 Please notify the school if you need assistance providing these items.
-If you have extra or outgrown items and would like to contribute them to our supply, it would be greatly appreciated, as our supply gets depleted throughout the year.
+If you have extra or outgrown items and would like to contribute them to our "extras" area, it would be greatly appreciated, as our supply gets depleted over the year.
 If your child does not have snow boots and snow pants and there is snow on the ground, they will play on the blacktop area that has been cleared of snow during recess.